 - 4.1 Even if the OAHN was accepted the Council would be required under paragraph 33 of the 2019 NPPF to carry out a review of the Local Plan within five years of its adoption.
 As part of this review the relevant national policy framework would then be the 2019 NPPF and thus the housing requirement would need to be informed by the Standard Method.
 The Standard Method would provide a housing requirement of 1,069dpa. - 4.2 The indication therefore is that under the Standard Method York's housing need would increase quite significantly (over 20%) compared to the OAHN identified in the Local Plan. - 4.3 The Council suggest that the Local Plan allocates sufficient housing land to ensure that the Green Belt will endure for a minimum of 20 years or to 2037/38.
-However, it is our view that additional land will need to be identified as a result of the above and therefore further land will need to be released from the Green Belt to ensure that the Green Belt will be permanent and endure to 2037/38. - 4.4 In terms of Green Belt boundaries, the various background documents (such as TP1 Addendum ref: EX/CYC/18) clearly recognise what constitutes a clear boundary and cites such boundaries as streams, footpaths and highways and those containing natural landscaping features such as woodland belts and hedgerows.
+However, it is our view that additional land will need to be identified as a result of the above and therefore further land will need to be released from the Green Belt to ensure that the Green Belt will be permanent and endure to 2037/38. - 4.4 In terms of Green Belt boundaries, the various background documents (TP1 Addendum, ref: EX/CYC/18) clearly recognise what constitutes a clear boundary and cites such boundaries as streams, footpaths, highways and those containing hard landscape features such as woodland and hedgerows.
 However, the Council have not followed these examples in all cases when defining boundaries. - 4.5 For example, in relation ST14, it is our view that only the eastern boundary of this allocation, which abuts an area of woodland, is a defensible and logical Green Belt boundary.
 The remaining boundaries appear to simply follow well maintained hedgerows which are not, in the case of ST14, a particularly strong physical feature.
-Similarly, ST7 also has a strong eastern boundary but the northern boundary appears to cut through an open field and much of the western boundary is nothing more than a series of well-maintained hedgerows which again is a weak physical feature.
+Similarly, ST7 also has a strong eastern boundary but the northern boundary appears to cut through an open field and much of the western boundary is nothing more than a series of well-maintained hedgerows which again is a weak physical feature. - 4.6 The adoption of these weak boundaries is largely down to the Council shrinking these strategic sites following the proposed reduction in the overall housing requirement.
+In the case of ST7, this

-- 4.6 The adoption of these weak boundaries is largely down to the Council shrinking these strategic sites following the proposed reduction in the overall housing requirement.
-In the case of ST7, this allocation was significantly larger when first proposed in the Preferred Option draft of the Local Plan (2013). - 4.7 The Council have chosen to neglect the opportunity to define logical and firm Green Belt boundaries such as those proposed at previous stages of the Local Plan.
-Land such as H26 at Elvington is such an example and represents a parcel of land that relates more to the existing village than the open countryside with boundaries formed by mature tree belts and the existing urban area.
-The removal of Land off Dauby Lane, Elvington (H26) from the Green Belt would have delivered a clear and permanent Green Belt boundary.
+- allocation was significantly larger when first proposed in the Preferred Option draft of the Local Plan (2013). - 4.7 The Council have chosen to neglect the opportunity to define logical and firm Green Belt boundaries such as those proposed at previous stages of the Local Plan.
+Land north of North Lane, Wheldrake (H28) is a site bound on three sides by the existing built development whilst the northern boundary is in part formed by trees and hedgerows with a drainage ditch beyond.
+H28 is a discreet enclave and Site defined by a clear, permanent and more defensible Green Belt boundary to the village of Wheldrake.
+The removal of Land north of North Lane, Wheldrake (H28) from the Green Belt would deliver a clear and permanent Green Belt Boundary.